seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-24.md

 > Thus these things, too, are unstable, evanescent, impermanent, changing and
 > becoming otherwise.

-The *Sutta* proceeds in this way, stressing the impermanence of the other sense-spheres as well, the ear, the nose, the tongue, the body and the mind.
+The sutta proceeds in this way, stressing the impermanence of the other sense-spheres as well, the ear, the nose, the tongue, the body and the mind.
 The entire discourse vibrates with the tone of impermanence.